Get insider access

 1. Best Keyboard For Mac

+First off, this keyboard has excellent build quality.
+Despite its very thin profile, it has an aluminum chassis that's very stiff and limits flexing.
+It also provides impressive typing quality with standard spacing, stable keys, and responsive-feeling tactile switches.
+One of the more unusual features this keyboard offers is the ability to use a biometric sign-in with a Touch ID chip.
+This feature works with M1 or later Mac computers.
+Just note that it doesn't work on iPads or iPhones.
 The keyboard connects to your Mac using Bluetooth and only supports pairing with one device at a time, making it a good choice if you're using a standalone iMac or a more permanent MacBook setup with an external monitor.
 However, thanks to Apple's Universal Control feature, you can use one keyboard across multiple Mac devices.
 Depending on your usage, the battery life lasts around a month, so you won't need to worry about charging it frequently.

 See our review

-2. Best Upper Mid-Range Keyboard For Mac
+2. Best Mid-Range Keyboard for Mac

-Logitech has paid close attention to small details with this keyboard, making it a popular fixture in many offices and workspaces.
+Altogether, Logitech has paid close attention to small details with this keyboard, making it a popular fixture in many offices and workspaces.
 Its low profile is comfortable to type on without a wrist rest, and each keycap has a small indent in the middle to guide your fingertips to the center of the key and avoid accidental keystrokes.
 On a full charge, it lasts up to 10 days with backlighting on and up to five months with backlighting off, so you don't need to worry about recharging it during a busy work week.

 You can set the backlighting to adjust to the lighting conditions around you, ensuring the keycap legends are easy to read.
 There's also a compact version of this keyboard called the Logitech MX Keys Mini.
 It's a great option if you have a smaller desk or don't need a numpad.
 Unique to this version, it's also available in a few colorways, including Logitech's take on Apple's Space Gray, which fits very nicely into Mac setups.